craigmateo/palabra/_posts/2024-06-15-circular-economy.md

   <figcaption style="text-align:center;">Waste Management Inc. ad</figcaption>
 </figure>

 Around this time, I also began working more with NGOs in Central America.
 Work with farmers provided a view of agroecology as scientific discipline, agricultural practice, or political/social movement (Wezel et al., 2009).
-I saw how peasants and landless farmers in the global south "resist the logic and imperatives of their marginalisation,"" and overcome the "biophysical contradictions in capitalism" (Akram-Lodhi & Kay, 2010) to restore what are often marginal and resource-poor lands (Altieri, 1999).
+I saw how peasants and landless farmers in the global south "resist the logic and imperatives of their marginalisation," and overcome the "biophysical contradictions in capitalism" (Akram-Lodhi & Kay, 2010) to restore what are often marginal and resource-poor lands (Altieri, 1999).
 Accordingly, despite their marginalization, the rural poor maintain political agency within the “physical, chemical, or biological” metabolism (Heynen et al., 2006) and economic independence from oligopolistic agrochemical and seed markets (Kloppenburg 2004; Wainwright & Mercer 2009).

 I thus came to view agroecology as part of a conscious praxis within the material metabolism in order to resist both industrial agriculture and associated land grabs (Altieri & Toledo, 2011) as well as the inequalities of urbanization (Davis, 2006) inherent to neoliberalism in the global south.
-This was a refreshing contrast to the green grifting encounted in Europe and North America.
+This was a refreshing contrast to the green grifting encountered in Europe and North America.

 <figure class="center" style="margin-top: 2rem;margin-bottom:2rem;">
 	<img src="/assets/images/via-camp.png" width="400" alt="Chris Ratcliffe/Bloomberg via Getty Images" style="margin:auto;" />
   <figcaption style="text-align:center;">From <a href="https://viacampesina.org/en/peasant-agroecology-achieves-climate-justice-a-digital-tool-for-popular-education/" target="_blank">viacampesina.org</a>.</figcaption>
 </figure>

 During these years, a common theme in civic, professional, and academic engagements was the tension between, on the one hand, eco-modernist and techno-scientific discourses and, on the other, nuanced perspectives combining historical and political analysis.
-While I still saw mertits in circular economy, a critical lens was warranted to separate the wheat from the chaff.
+While I still saw merits in circular economy, a critical lens was warranted to separate the wheat from the chaff.

 ### Recycling Robots (2020-2021)